walder/Skynet-IADS/skynet-iads-source/README_source.md

 # FAQ

+## Does Skynet IADS have an impact on game performance?
+Skynet may actually improve game performance when using a lot of SAM AI units.
+This is because Skynet will turn off the AI of all SAM groups currently not in range of a target.
+By default these SAM groups would otherwise have their AI on.
+Skynet caches target information for a few seconds to reduce expensive calls on DCS radar detection.

 ## What air defence units shall I add to the Skynet IADS?
 In theory you can add all the types that are listed in the [skynet-iads-supported-types.lua](skynet-iads-source/skynet-iads-supported-types.lua) file.
 Very short range units (like the Shilka AAA, Rapier) won't really benefit from the IADS apart from reacting to HARMs.
 These are better just placed in a mission and handeled by the default AI of DCS.